The Insurance Disputes Law Review: Sweden

 For a foreign judgment to be enforced in Sweden, a treaty on enforcement between Sweden and the foreign state is required.
-Such treaties exist between, among others, EU and EFTA member states.
-Sweden is a party to the Brussels Regulation, Brussels Convention and Lugano Conventions.
+Such treaties exist between, among others, EU and European Free Trade Association Member States.
+Sweden is a party to the Brussels Regulation, the Brussels Convention and the Lugano Convention.

 The main rule according to the Swedish Arbitration Act is that a foreign arbitral award based on an arbitration agreement must be recognised and enforced in Sweden.
 The Swedish Arbitration Act specifies certain exceptional cases in which enforcement would not be approved.
 The provisions of the Swedish Arbitration Act conform to the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958, to which Sweden is a party.

 Moreover, the Swedish courts have the right to refuse the application of foreign law in recognising or enforcing a foreign judgment if it would lead to a result that is manifestly incompatible with public policy in Sweden.

 M&A insurance has increased significantly over the past few years.
 Any disputes under M&A insurance are always settled by arbitration in Sweden.

 Moreover, the importance of directors and officers insurance has also increased.
 There has been a substantial amount of litigation against former board members and auditors in Sweden in connection to, inter alia, withdrawal of banking licences and damage caused by alleged fraud.